afunkhouser/e-commerce-backend/README.md

 * [Questions](#questions)

 ## Description
-w\Write back end code for an e-commerce website.
+Write back end code for an e-commerce website.
 The main goal was to write models for a product, category, tag and product tag.
 Then to write all the CRUD method routes.
 After writing all the routes and models we were then tasked to link our server.js.

 ## Installation